Asymptotic mapping class groups of Cantor manifolds and their finiteness properties: Discrete Morse Theory on the Stein-Farley cube complex

 We now identify the cube stabilizers of the $\mB$-action.
 Recall the definition of the sphere-permuting mapping class group (cf. Definition \ref{def:spherepermuting}):

 \begin{lemma} The cube stabilizers of the action of $\B$ on $\mathfrak X$ are isomorphic to a finite index subgroup of the sphere-permuting mapping class groups of suited submanifolds. \end{lemma} \begin{proof} Let $C$ be a $k$-cube in $\mathfrak X$ and denote by $x=[N, g]$ its bottom vertex.
 Multiplying by $g^{-1}$, we can assume that $g=id$.
 Note that $C$ is spanned by vertices formed by attaching pieces to a set $A$ of exactly $k$ boundary components of $N$.
-An element $f\in \G$ stabilizes $C$ if and only if it fixes $x$ and leaves $A$ invariant.
-This means that $f(N)=N$, $f(A)=A$ and $N$ is a support of $f$.
+An element $f\in \B$ stabilizes $C$ if and only if $f(N)=N$, $f(A)=A$ and $N$ is a support of $f$.
 It follows that the stabilizer of $C$ is a subgroup of $\Map_o(N)$.
 In addition, $\Map(N)$ preserves $C$, and thus the result follows. \end{proof}